Fraud Alert: Romance Scams

 The one we’ve seen more frequently lately involves the scammer asking for your online banking login information to “send you money”.
 They wire you money (typically stolen from someone else’s account) and ask you to immediately withdraw it and send it to a “friend” or “agent”.
 Because they used your online account, the funds appear to be coming from you.
 Once the other “victim” realizes their money has been stolen, they report it and our members are out large sums of money.

-Tips for Avoid Falling Victim to a Romance Scam
+Tips To Avoid Falling Victim

 - Never give anyone your online banking information.
 Anytime someone is asking for your account information or online banking credentials, they are trying to steal your money.